 Neutron Capture Production of Mo-99 using nMo

-nMo is NorthStar’s raw material for our current Mo-99 production process.
+nMo is NorthStar’s raw material for our current FDA approved Mo-99 production process.
 It is found in the earth’s crust as molybdenite and is most commonly used for manufacturing high strength alloy steels.
 About 24% of naturally occurring Molybdenum (nMo) is the useful (and stable) Mo-98 isotope.
-When small discs (called “Targets”) are placed in an appropriate “neutron trap” in a reactor, the Mo-98 captures a “spare” neutron to become the medically useful Mo-99 isotope.
+When small discs (called “Targets”) are placed in the “neutron flux trap” in a reactor, the Mo-98 captures a “spare” neutron to become the medically useful Mo-99 isotope.

 Concentrated Molybdenum-98 (cMo-98) Neutron Capture Production